Disa uniflora: Distribution

 Its range is restricted to the Sandstone Mountains of the South Western Cape, South Africa, west of Hermanus to Table Mountain and northwards into the Cederberg Mountains.
 It is common on Table Mountain, and the Back Table, but is rarely seen further south on the Cape Peninsula.
 The orchid grows near waterfalls, streamlets, and seeps in the mountains.
 It is, however, never found along the shores of dams whose water levels vary considerably during the year.

 Description

 It is a fairly stout perennial 15 – 60 cm in height, spreading by stolons.
 The leaves are lance shaped, the lower ones spreading or semi-erect up to 25 cm long.
 The inflorescence is 1-3 flowered.
 The blooms are showy, and can be 10 cm across the laterally spreading sepals, which are scarlet to carmine in color.
 The middle, upright sepal is pinkish on the inside with scarlet veins.
 The petals, which are very much smaller than the sepals, are erect colored yellow with red spots at their tops, but pale scarlet at their bases.
 It blooms during the summer months, particularly in January, but continuing into March.

+Pollination

 Its pollination is one of the most complex of all the orchids, involving the mountain pride butterfly, Aeropetes tulbaghia.
+Though unscented, the flowers attract the butterfly with their vibrant red colour and by rewarding it with nectar.
+This is in contrast to its congener D. ferruginea which is also exclusively pollinated by the mountain pride butterfly, but offers no nectar reward, instead attracting the butterfly by imitating species whose flowers do produce nectar.